 A Typical Train the Trainer course

-A good start for a trainer is to learn the basics of putting together a training session and delivering this session in an interactive way.
+A good start for a trainer is to learn the basics of putting together a training session and delivering this session interactively.
 Here is a 2 day course which covers all the key areas of trainer training.

 Blogs to Read

 Check out our series of blogs which look at all aspects of train the trainer.
-Your comments are appreciated.
+We appreciate your comments.

-This introductory blog explores how people become trainers and identifies some of the challenges created as a result.
+This introductory blog explores how people become trainers and identifies some challenges created as a result.

-Training the Trainers Part 2 – How Should we Train the Trainers?
+Part 2 – How Should We Train the Trainers?

-In this blog I have identified the 8 key trainer behaviours together with their definitions.
+In this blog, I have identified the 8 key behaviours together with their definitions.